webbgroup/certified-aws-cloud-practioner/04-EC2/README.md

 Spot - flex pricing, make use of low demand.
 Price moves around Dedicated Hosts - Government or Licensing Requirements.

-if a Spot Instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
-However if you termninate the instance yourself, you will be charged the instance hour.
+If a Spot Instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
+However if you terminate the instance yourself, you will be charged the instance hour.

+# Using EC2

+OS's have a free OS - Amazon Linux
+Ports
+Firewalls - SSH TCP 22 Source My IP, only I can SSH in.
+If your IP address changes, you'll have to change it within the console.
+Private Key to open the Public Key

+# Exam Tips
+* It is a server, NOT serverless
+* Use a Private Key to connect to EC2
+* Common ports Port 22 SSH, Port 3389 RDP Windows, HTTP, HTTPS
+* To let everything in 0.0.0.0/0  To just one 0.0.0.0/32
+* Always Design for failure.
+Have an EC2 instance in each availability zone.

+## Command Line Tool

+3 Ways to interact with AWS
+1. Using the Console
+2. Using Command Line Interface (CLI)
+3. Using the Software Development Kits (SDK)

+## Using Roles

+Wise to assign a read-only role to the EC2 instance in the event the EC2 gets hacked.